-If you wanted to never worry about power conservation, you would need to spend at least $20k.
-If you were installing solar in a Bach you only use during the summer, you could base it on 6 hours of sunlight, and you would only need to spend $3950.
+When thinking about solar panels prices, if you wanted to never worry about power conservation, you would need to spend at least $20k.
+If you were installing solar in a bach you only use during the summer, you could base it on 6 hours of sunlight, and you would only need to spend $5499.

 |Sunlight Hours||Days with this much sun or more||System Cost||Recommended Kit|

 |0.25||365||$23,000||Lifestyle Kit + extra panels + extra batteries|

 Tiny House Kit

 Weekend Warrior Kit